tmunongo/smarthired/system_prompts.md

 Requirements:

 - Professional tone, 3-4 paragraphs
+- Avoid cliche introductions like "I am writing to express my strong interest in...".
+Try to be more affable and different.
 - Connect candidate's experience directly to job requirements
 - Show genuine enthusiasm for the role and company
 - Include specific technologies mentioned in job description